Jerware/xinput2600/README.md

 As a bonus, it also supports the hidden Atari games in Tesla automobiles so you can play them with a real Atari joystick.

 **NOTE**: If you only need joystick functionality, you don't need to install all of the extra components on the PCB.
-You only need the D-SUB Plug controller ports and a Teensy LC (and optionally the female headers).
+You only need the D-SUB Plug ports and a Teensy LC (and optionally the female headers).
 For paddle support, you need everything.
 Here is the complete components list:

 * [Teensy LC](https://www.pjrc.com/store/teensylc.html)
 * [D-SUB PLUGS](https://www.digikey.com/product-detail/en/amphenol-icc-fci/LD09P13A4GX00LF/609-5183-ND/4997285) (2)